vito/bass/README.md

 things don't go well.
 This project is still young, and it only gets better the more it gets used.

-Pull requests are also welcome, but I haven't written a `CONTRIBUTING.md` yet, and this is still a personal hobby so I will probably reject contributions that substantially increase the maintenance burden or technical debt (I mean, unless it's wicked cool).
+Pull requests are very welcome, but this is still a personal hobby so I will probably push back on contributions that substantially increase the maintenance burden or technical debt (...unless they're wicked cool).

+For more guidance, see the [contributing docs](CONTRIBUTING.md).

 [discussions]: https://github.com/vito/bass/discussions